mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Compute its direct path in the current ratchet tree, starting from the removed leaf

-An existing participant receiving a Remove message first verifies the signature on the message, then verifies its identity proof against the identity tree held by the participant.
-The participant then updates its state as follows:
+A member receiving a Remove message first verifies the signature on the message, then verifies its identity proof against the identity tree it helds.
+The member then updates its state as follows:

 * Update the roster by setting the credential in the removed slot to the null optional value